-Introduction by Dr Sharon Belmo, Clinical Lead for the Skin of Colour Resource
+Introduction by Dr Sharon Belmo, Consultant Dermatologist and Clinical Lead for the Skin of Colour Resource

 Ethnic dermatology or dermatology for skin of color, is a relatively new facet of dermatology that has expanded in recent years.
 The field encompasses skin and hair disorders amongst non-white populations, i.e., those of African, Asian, Middle-Eastern or Hispanic/Latino descent, also taking inter-racial mixing into account.

 "Conventional"' dermatology taught and practised in the Western world has largely focused on lightly pigmented, Eurocentric skin types with little emphasis on variation amongst ethnic groups.
 The demographics of the Western world however, are rapidly diversifying.